 The Northern Ireland Biobank (NIB) is a collaborative project between Queens University Belfast (QUB) and the Belfast Health and Social Care Trust (BHSCT).
-The vision of the biobank is to host and distribute a collection of well defined, quality assured biological samples to support translational research programmes in Northern Ireland and beyond.
+The vision of the biobank is to host and distribute collections of well defined, quality assured biological samples to support translational research programmes in Northern Ireland and beyond.

-Annual report now available to read online
+Annual Report to Research Ethics Committee now available to read online

 Access policy now available to read online